 Tastings from restaurants, brewers, wineries and others blend together to benefit an organization dedicated to raising awareness and providing services

 By Rochelle Rose, Noozhawk Contributing Writer | August 21, 2018

 Fork Fest is one of Santa Barbara’s only foodie fork off and parking lot parties.
 This year, the annual event was held Saturday at a parking lot nestled next to El Presidio de Santa Barbara State Historic Park on Canon Perdido Street in downtown Santa Barbara.

-Proceeds will benefit ACT Today!
-(Autism Care and Treatment), a national nonprofit organization founded in 2005 whose mission is to raise awareness and provide treatment services and support to families to help their children with autism be able to achieve their full potential.
+Proceeds will benefit Autism Care Today, a national nonprofit organization founded in 2005 whose mission is to raise awareness and provide treatment services and support to families to help their children with autism be able to achieve their full potential.